spread-ai/docs-appsmith-fork/docs/reference/studio-errors-troubleshooting.md

 ## Query Errors

 Query errors occur when querying data sources.
-To troubleshoot these erors:
+To troubleshoot these errors:

 * Remove any mustache bindings temporarily and use hard-coded parameters to test the basic query.
 * If the query fails to run, analyze the SQL or command errors, and adjust your query accordingly.